How to Organize a Charity Golf Tournament

 Big sporting events wouldn’t be complete without merchandise sales.
 It adds to the enthusiasm of the crowd and makes a great souvenir too.

-There’s a wide variety of merchandise you can sell at these events.
+There’s a wide variety of merchandise you can sell at a charity golf event.
 Aside from the usual button pins and hats, you can also offer golf-themed items such as: